pchinjr/praise-cage-rest-api-workshop/README.md

 Once this is working, we can proceed to add API functionality.

-### Transitioning to a Local Development Server
+### 5c.
+Transitioning to a Local Development Server

 Now that we have served static files, the next step is to mirror the functionality of the Val Town endpoint.
-This allows you to seamlessly switch between the Val Town API and your own server while maintaining the same RESTful functionality.
+This allows you to seamlessly switch between the Val Town API and your own server while maintaining your workflow.

-### Adding API Functionality
+### 5d.
+Adding API Functionality

 After serving static files, let's extend the server to handle API routes for submitting and retrieving praises.
 Add the following code to `server.js`: